 On September 29, 2015, a similar purported shareholder derivative lawsuit captioned Jake Ha v Caldwell, et al., Case No. 3:15-cv-04485 (Ha) was filed against the Company (as a nominal defendant only) and certain of its directors and officers in the United States District Court for the Northern District of California.
 The lawsuit also seeks a court order voiding the stockholder vote on the Company's 2015 proxy.
 The case was transferred to the judge handling the Hamilton Lawsuit and is now Case No. 4:15-cv-04485.
 The Wessels, Hamilton and Ha shareholder derivative lawsuits were stayed pending resolution of a class action lawsuit captioned Hatamian v.
 AMD, et al., C.A.
 No. 3:14-cv-00226 filed against the Company in the United States District Court for the Northern District of California (the Hatamian Lawsuit).
 The Hatamian Lawsuit asserted claims against the Company and certain of its officers for alleged violations of Section 10(b) of the Exchange Act of 1934, as amended (the Exchange Act), and SEC Rule 10b-5 concerning certain statements regarding its 32nm technology and "Llano" products.
-On October 9, 2017, the parties signed a definitive settlement agreement resolving the Hatamian Lawsuit and the defendants continued to deny any liability or wrongdoing.
+On October 9, 2017, the parties signed a definitive settlement agreement resolving the Hatamian Lawsuit and submitted it to the Court for approval.
+Under the terms of this agreement, the settlement was funded entirely by certain of the Company's insurance carriers and the defendants continued to deny any liability or wrongdoing.
 On March 2, 2018, the court approved the settlement and entered a final judgment in the Hatamian Lawsuit.

 On January 30, 2018, the Wessels and Hamilton plaintiffs amended their complaints.
 On February 2, 2018, the Ha plaintiff also filed an amended complaint.
 On February 22, 2018, the Company filed motions to dismiss the Hamilton and Ha plaintiffs' amended complaints.
 On April 2, 2018, the Company filed a demurrer seeking to dismiss the Wessels amended complaint.
 On July 23, 2018, the Santa Clara Superior Court sustained the Company's demurrer in the Wessels case, dismissing all claims in that matter with prejudice.
 The Wessels plaintiff filed a Notice of Appeal on September 27, 2018.
 On October 4, 2018, the Federal Court issued an order dismissing the Hamilton and Ha amended complaints.
 The Hamilton plaintiffs filed a Notice of Appeal on October 8, 2018, and the Ha plaintiffs filed a Notice of Appeal on October 15, 2018.

-The Wessels, Hamilton, and Ha appeals are currently pending; the plaintiffs have not yet filed their opening briefs in any of the three matters.
 On November 19, 2018, the Hamilton and Ha plaintiffs filed a motion seeking summary reversal of the order dismissing their claims.
-The Company opposed this motion on December 13, 2018, and it remains pending.
+The Company opposed this motion on December 13, 2018, and the Court denied it on February 25, 2019.
+The Wessels, Hamilton, and Ha appeals are currently pending.
+Briefing has completed in each appeal.